 1. A function should be no more than 20 lines, at which point it should be examined for refactoring and/or broken up into sub-functions.

-2. Always place a semi-colon after a function definition. (this allows running in qStudio / kdb Studio)
+2. Always place a semi-colon after a function definition. (this allows running in QStudio / kdb Studio)

 3. The only assignments that do not require a line by themselves are those where the value is only used within the line itself.